bytedance/g3/g3proxy/doc/configuration/values/network.rst

     If the backlog argument is greater than the value in /proc/sys/net/core/somaxconn, then it is silently truncated to that value.
 Since Linux 5.4, the default in this file is 4096; in earlier kernels, the default value is 128.

+* netfilter_mark

+  **optional**, **type**: unsigned int

+  Set the netfilter mark (SOL_SOCKET, SO_MARK) value for the listening socket.
+If this field not present, the mark value will not be touch.
+This value can be used for advanced routing policy or netfilter rules.

 * ipv6_only

   **optional**, **type**: bool